May 21, 2026

 If these aren't an option, consider:

-Again, some lenders specifically tout that they're bad credit-friendly.
+Again, some lenders specifically tout that they're bad-credit-friendly.
 Stick with these folks — it doesn't guarantee an approval, but your odds are infinitely higher than trying your hand at a bank that requires good-to-excellent credit.

 Several lenders may be able to assist you with a debt consolidation loan.
 With poor credit, you can't be too choosy — but that doesn't mean you should neglect to compare rates.
 Shop around a bit to see all your available options.